Celtics-Warriors Odds: Three Best Bets For NBA Finals Game 4

 3. Jaylen Brown 30-plus points +240

 Jaylen Brown continues to be the X-factor in this series.
-His 24 points in Game 1 sparked a historic comeback for the Celtics and in Game 3 he was better than ever scoring 27 points.
-If this series ended now, Jaylen Brown would be your NBA Finals MVP.
-The only thing missing from that narrative is a mind-blowing 30-plus points outburst game.
-I?m going to take a shot on that happening in Game 4.
+His 24 points in Game 1 sparked a historic comeback for the Celtics, and in Game 3 he was better than ever, scoring 27 points.
+If this series ended now, Brown would be your NBA Finals MVP.
+The only thing missing from that narrative is a mind-blowing 30-plus-point outburst game.
+I’m going to take a shot on that happening in Game 4.
 If that does indeed happen, Brown all but seals his fate as both the Finals MVP and a world champion.